geek-kb/checkmarx_home_assignment/README.md

 terraform apply
 ```

-5. Update your kubeconfig to point the context to the new cluster:
+5. Update your kubeconfig to point to the context of the new cluster:
 ```
 aws eks --region region update-kubeconfig --name cluster_name
 ```